rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 **Multiple versions coexist**.
 A single logical row in your application may correspond to several physical tuples spread across different pages.
 Each UPDATE creates a new tuple in a potentially different page, while the old tuple remains on disk.

+{{< callout title="Key insight" >}}
-Here's the key insight: your disk usage is driven by the total number of tuple versions, not the number of rows you can query.
-A table with 1 million rows might consume as much space as one with 10 million rows if it has enough dead tuples from updates and deletes.
+Your disk usage is driven by the total number of tuple versions, *not* the number of rows you can query.
+A table with 1 million rows might consume as much space as one with 10 million rows if it has enough dead tuples.
+{{< /callout >}}

 But pages alone don't cause bloat.
 The real culprit is how Postgres handles concurrent users: MVCC.